JanHerca/urantiapedia/output/wikijs/en/book/Zoroastrianism/The_Zend_Avesta_Part_2/Nyayis_1.md

 <span id="p349">[<sup><small>p.
 349</small></sup>]</span>

-A Nyâyi_s_ is properly a begging prayer, as opposed to Sitâyi_s_, a prayer of praise.
+A Nyâyi<i>s</i> is properly a begging prayer, as opposed to Sitâyi<i>s</i>, a prayer of praise.
 It is a term particularly applied to five prayers addressed to the Sun, to Mithra, to the Moon, to Waters, and to Fire.
-Every layman over eight years old is bound to recite the Nyâyi_s_: he recites it standing and girded with his Kôstî.
+Every layman over eight years old is bound to recite the Nyâyi<i>s</i>: he recites it standing and girded with his Kôstî.

-The Sun Nyâyi_s_ is recited three times a day, at the rising of the sun (Gâh Hâvan), at noon (Gâh Rapitvin), and at three o'clock in the afternoon (Gâh Uzîren).
-The Mithra Nyâyi_s_ is recited with the Sun Nyâyi_s_, as Mithra follows the sun in its course (see Yt.
+The Sun Nyâyi<i>s</i> is recited three times a day, at the rising of the sun (Gâh Hâvan), at noon (Gâh Rapitvin), and at three o'clock in the afternoon (Gâh Uzîren).
+The Mithra Nyâyi<i>s</i> is recited with the Sun Nyâyi<i>s</i>, as Mithra follows the sun in its course (see Yt.
 X, 13).

-The Moon Nyâyi_s_ is recited three times a month: first, at the time when it begins to be seen; second, when it is at the full; third, when it is on the wane.
+The Moon Nyâyi<i>s</i> is recited three times a month: first, at the time when it begins to be seen; second, when it is at the full; third, when it is on the wane.

-The Waters Nyâyi_s_ and the Fire Nyâyi_s_ are recited every day, when one finds oneself in the proximity of those elements.
-The Fire Nyâyi_s_ is recited with the Penôm on (see Vend. p.
+The Waters Nyâyi<i>s</i> and the Fire Nyâyi<i>s</i> are recited every day, when one finds oneself in the proximity of those elements.
+The Fire Nyâyi<i>s</i> is recited with the Penôm on (see Vend. p.
 168, 7).

-The first four Nyâyi_s_ must be recited especially on the days over which the Izads invoked preside; that is to say, on the Khôrshê_d_, Mihir, Mâh, and Âbân days (the eleventh, sixteenth, twelfth, and tenth days of the month) [^1499].
+The first four Nyâyi<i>s</i> must be recited especially on the days over which the Izads invoked preside; that is to say, on the Khôrshê<i>d</i>, Mihir, Mâh, and Âbân days (the eleventh, sixteenth, twelfth, and tenth days of the month) [^1499].

 ---

-## I. KHÔRSHÊ_D_ NYÂYI_S_.
+## I. KHÔRSHÊ<i>D</i> NYÂYI<i>S</i>.

 1\. \[^1500]!\]